genshinteambuilds/Genshin-Team-Builds/roles/support/crowd-control.md

 {% hint style="info" %}
 The **Frozen Elemental Reaction** (**Cryo** + **Hydro**) is one form of Immobilization Crowd Control.
 Any teams with both a **Cryo** and a **Hydro** character will have the ability to freeze enemies.
 This can affect every enemy except bosses meaning enemies that would normally be a threat will be harmless and immobile so long as they are **Frozen**.\
 \
-Any other **Elemental Reactions** from other elements besides **Hydro**, **Cryo** and **Anemo**, as well as Heavy Attacks (**Claymore** / **Plunge Attacks** / **Explosions** / **Geo Damage**) will break the **Frozen** status.
+Any other **Elemental Reactions** from other elements besides **Hydro**, **Cryo** and **Anemo**, as well as Heavy Attacks (**Claymore** / **Plunging Attacks** / **Explosions** / **Geo Damage**) will break the **Frozen** status.
 With certain teams compositions, you can keep an enemy permanently **Frozen** in place.
 {% endhint %}

 ## Taunting <a href="#taunt" id="taunt"></a>

 Taunting commonly comes in the form of an **Elemental Skill**.
 It directs the enemy's focus onto a secondary object, relieving your character from taking damage and creating a pocket of breathing room.
-This Crowd Control is highly valuable in defense objectives such as protect the monolith.
+This Crowd Control is highly valuable in defensive objectives such as protect the monolith.
 Taunts rely on enemies to gather around the taunt, rendering it less effective than other forms of Crowd Control due to a taunt's limited range.
 Taunts do not affect enemies out of their range (e.g. Hilichurl Archers) or Boss enemies.

 ## Characters with Crowd Control abilities